 Chief of Behavioral Health

 Dr. Cahill has 15 years of experience in community psychiatry across both the UK and US healthcare systems.
 He specializes in the innovation and implementation of better-value, person-centered, integrated care services for individuals with severe and persisting mental illness and co-occurring substance use disorders.
+He is board certified in psychiatric and addiction medicine by the American Society of Addiction Medicine and the American Board of Preventive Medicine.

 After completing medical school in the UK, Dr. Cahill undertook both psychiatry residency and advanced clinical research fellowships at Yale University, with a focus on knowledge translation -- from the community to the lab, and vice versa -- particularly in the study and management of psychotic disorders and their complex interaction with cannabinoids.
 His work is founded on respect for the patient and caregiver experience, addressing the whole person, judicious prescribing practices and embracing a complex systems perspective (the subject of his PhD in Health Sciences).